 The first step is an filling out an application.
-The best way to get one is to email us and we will get back to you in 12 hrs.
+The best way to get one is to email us and we aim to get back to you in 12 hrs sometimes things happen, but we do our best to be speedy.
 The application can be emailed to you and filled out, all you have to do is send it back.
 We have found this to be much faster than snail mail or faxing it.
 We will need to know which dog it is that you are interested in.
 It is difficult for us to tell you anything about the dog if we do not know who you are speaking about.
 We are also glad to answer any questions you might have.
 We want to get to know you and make sure that the dog that you adopt is the right dog, not just a dog.
 We want to make sure that you will be happy with your new family member and that your new family member has found their right fit.
 Many of our dogs come from rough backgrounds and deserve great homes.
 We spend a lot of time with these guys and try very hard to get to know them as best as we can.
+No one will ever know how a dog will react in all situations.
+But we try to get as good of an idea as we can.

 Not able to make the drive?
 We do have a couple of wonderful volunteers that will help with transport if requested.
 They do so on their own and although they are donating their time they do ask for gas to be reimbursed.
 This allows us to help people who are unable to come to Yakima.
 They are able to do transports in other states as well.
 As we do allow out of state adoptions.